sullichr/opf_solution_builders_group/hardware_information/installing_rhel_centos.md

 To install with a USB key, insert the key into the front USB port and boot the machine.
-Allow time for the system to perform hardware intialization, after which you should see the PetitBoot console.
+Allow time for the system to perform hardware intialization, after which you should see the Petitboot console.

-PetitBoot will display a list boot options, which may be local disks if an boot partition is found on installed hard disks, network boot options, and the Centos or RedHat install USB.
+Petitboot will display a list boot options, which may be local disks if an boot partition is found on installed hard disks, network boot options, and the Centos or RedHat install USB.
 Use the arrow keys to select the USB disk and hit enter.